rokath/trice/docs/TraceWithTrice.md

 ###  5.11. <a name='Severaltargetdevicesinonelogoutput'></a> Several target devices in one log output

 Several **trice** tool instances can run parallel on one or different PCs.
 Each **trice** tool instance receives *Trices* from one embedded device.
 Instead of displaying the log lines, the **trice** tool instances can transmit them over TCP/IP (`trice l -p COMx -ds`) to a **trice** tool instance acting as display server (`trice ds`).
 The display server can fold these log lines in one output.
 For each embedded device a separate *Trice* line prefix and suffix is definable.
 This allows comparable time measurements in distributed systems.
-BTW: The *Trice* message integration could be done also directly with the [COBS](./COBSREncoding.md) messages.
+BTW: The *Trice* message integration could be done also directly with the COBS packages.

 ###  5.12. <a name='Anybytecapable1-wireconnectionusable'></a>Any byte capable 1-wire connection usable

-The usual *Trice* output device is an [UART](./https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) but also [SEGGER-RTT](./SeggerRTT.md) is supported over J-Link or ST-Link devices.
-Many micro controller boards can act as *Trice* bridge to a serial port from any port ([example](./OneWireOption.md)).
+The usual *Trice* output device is an [UART](./https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) but also [SEGGER-RTT](./TriceOverRTT.md) is supported over J-Link or ST-Link devices.
+Many micro controller boards can act as *Trice* bridge to a serial port from any port ([example](./TriceOverOneWire.md)).

 ###  5.13. <a name='Scalability'></a>Scalability

-The various [ID management features](./IDManagement.md) allow the organization also of bigger software systems.
+The various [*Trice* ID management features](./TriceIDManagement.md) allow the organization also of bigger software systems.
 More than 65000 possible different IDs should match also large projects.
 Just in case: 16-bit for the ID is a not to hard changeable value.

 ###  5.14. <a name='PortabilityandModularity'></a>Portability and Modularity